Territory of Alaska: Government

+The Governor of the Territory of Alaska was appointed by the President of the United States and not an elected position.
+Alaska's governor was appointed for a term lasting four years having the power to veto any bill but could be overridden by a 2/3rd vote in the legislature.
+The Alaska Territory did not have a territorial judiciary system and all matters were taken care of by federal courts.

+Territorial capitol

 Alaska's territorial capitol had been in Sitka until 1906, when it was moved north to Juneau.
 Construction of the Alaska Governor's Mansion began that same year.

+Justice and law enforcement

 Prior to the formation of a dedicated territorial law enforcement agency, law enforcement in Alaska was handled by a various federal agencies for decades including the U.S. Army, Navy, and the Revenue Cutter Service.
 With the establishment of a civilian government in 1884, the United States Marshals Service also deployed deputy U.S. marshals across the territory.
 Federal marshals, police departments chartered by cities, and other federal law enforcement officers would serve as the primary means of territorial law enforcement until 1941, when the territorial legislature created the Alaska Highway Patrol.
 Highway patrolmen only patrolled the main highways of Alaska, and did not visit remote areas or regions.
 They were commissioned to only enforce traffic laws.
 They were eventually deputized as special deputy U.S. marshals to fill this void in jurisdiction.
 The legislature refused to make them police officers until the agency name was changed to Alaska Territorial Police and additional personnel were hired from among the U.S. marshals' ranks.
 The agency became the Alaska Territorial Police in 1953, and again changed its title to Alaska State Troopers in 1967.

 Prior to statehood, the Federal Bureau of Prisons had correctional jurisdiction over Alaska.